wemake-services/wemake-vue-template/template/docs/template/development.md

 ## Dev tools

-If you are wondering what tools to use for the best development experience, we can recommend [`vscode`](https://code.visualstudio.com/) with [`vetur`](https://github.com/vuejs/vetur) extension.
+For the best development experience, we can recommend [`vscode`](editors.md).

 Also, [`vue-devtools`](https://github.com/vuejs/vue-devtools)
 is an essential add-on for your browser.
-Make sure to install it.
+Make sure you have it.